MLH/mlh-hackathon-organizer-guide/Organizer-Timeline/4-To-9-Months-Before/Venue.md

 Before you book an event space, make sure it has everything you need help you host a successful hackathon.

+* **Pokéstop/Gym ** - Is your venue a Pokéstop? or gym?
+Make sure it is at least close to one if it is not, it is also worth investing in Lure modules.

 * **Enough capacity** — The average first MLH hackathon is around 300 student hackers.
 Can the venue accommodate the number of attendees you plan to host?

 * **The right physical space** — Your venue must have space for attendees to hack and listen to speakers, as well as designated areas for hardware, food, sponsors, and MLH.